Skip Ribbon Commands

 View fireworks from a safe distance

 Professional fireworks shows are going to be more spectacular, and safer, than backyard fireworks.
 Enjoy them at a safe distance, at least 500 feet away from the fireworks launch site.
-This will help avoid injuries and protect your child's hearing.
+This will help avoid injuries and also protect your child's hearing.

 Fireworks and firecrackers can be as loud as 150 decibels—a lot louder than what's considered a safe listening level (75–80 decibels).
 At close distance, even one loud burst is enough to cause some permanent hearing damage.